dbcli/pgcli/README.rst

 - Multiple input buffers.
 - No global state.
 - Lightweight, the only dependencies are Pygments, six and wcwidth.
-- Runs on Linux, OS X, OpenBSD and Windows systems.
+- Runs on Linux, OS X, FreeBSD, OpenBSD and Windows systems.
 - And much more...

 Feel free to create tickets for bugs and feature requests, and create pull